 Fifth, they agree to not steal the other's innovative products.
-They adopt each others' copyright and intellectual property laws.
+They adopt each other's copyright and intellectual property laws.

 Bilateral agreements increase trade between the two countries.
 They open markets to successful industries.
 As companies benefit, they add jobs.

+They are easier to negotiate than multilateral trade agreements, since they only involve two countries.
 This means they can go into effect faster, reaping trade benefits more quickly.
 If negotiations for a multilateral trade agreement fails, many of the nations will negotiate a series of bilateral agreements instead.

 Any trade agreement will cause less successful companies to go out of business.
 They can't compete with a more powerful industry in the foreign country.
 When protective tariffs are removed, they lose their price advantage.
 As they go out of business, workers lose jobs.

 The United States has bilateral trade agreements in force with 12 other countries.
-Here's the list, the year it went into effect and its impact.
+Here's the list, the year it went into effect, and its impact:

-- Colombia (October 21, 2011) - Tariff reductions expanded exports of U.S. goods by at least $1.1 billion, and increased U.S. GDP by $2.5 billion.
+- Colombia (October 21, 2011): Tariff reductions expanded exports of U.S. goods by at least $1.1 billion.
+These increased U.S. GDP by $2.5 billion.

-- Israel (1985) - Reduced trade barriers and promoted regulatory transparency.
+- Israel (1985): Reduced trade barriers and promoted regulatory transparency.

-- Morocco (January 5, 2006) - The goods trade surplus rose up to $1.8 billion in 2011, up from just $79 million in 2005.
+- Morocco (January 5, 2006): The goods trade surplus rose up to $1.8 billion in 2011, up from just $79 million in 2005.